 As they form an integral part of our platform, it's important for us to take a closer look at values, what they mean and how they relate to goal setting.
 This article will explore these points in order to establish a solid foundation for one of the core concepts of youHQ.

-What are values
+What are 'values'?

-There are hundreds of values, many of which we may feel drawn to, but it would be unrealistic to chart our progress and monitor our daily behaviour with so many.
-We may identify a handful of values that most represent how we wish to live and be remembered and these should be the focus of our efforts.
+There are hundreds of potential values, many of which we may feel drawn to.
+However, it would be unrealistic to chart our progress and monitor our daily behaviour with so many.
+We may identify a handful of values that most represent how we wish to live, how we wish to be remembered, and these should be the focus of our efforts.

 Value-based goal setting

-Using the value I mentioned earlier of compassion as an example of goals, then a daily goal that forms part of a habit may be to display compassion to each of the clients I see in my role as a psychologist.
-There may be very specific markers that would form a demonstration of compassion that may be very different for different people.
-Once developed using the SMART method of setting goals these can form part of my intentional daily expression and acting towards this particular value.
+As an example, I will think back to my earlier choice of compassion as a value.
+A daily goal that forms part of a daily habit may be to display compassion to each of the clients I see in my role as a psychologist.
+There may be very specific markers that would form a demonstration of compassion, and this may be very different for different people.
+Once developed using the SMART method of setting goals, these markers can form part of my intentional daily expression and acting towards this particular value.

-Keeping track of these values and goals can be difficult, which is why we have developed our bespoke software to help maximise the potential for students to achieve and live rich and fulfilling lives that are determined by them and evolve with their own development.
+Keeping track of these values and goals can be difficult, which is why we have developed our bespoke software to help maximise the potential for students to achieve their ambitions and goals.

 youHQ can help secondary schools empower their pupils to live rich and fulfilling lives that are determined by them and evolve with their own development. youHQ can also help teachers track and monitor student wellbeing and mood as we continue through the pandemic and beyond.
 Find out more here.